 But with someone we don’t know well enough to know what they’re thinking, we fear the unknown of what they may think of us.
 We’re constantly wondering if they’re thinking something negative about us.
 And that fear makes it extremely difficult to act calm and normal in front of them.
 Or it causes us to avoid them entirely so they can’t think about us and judge us negatively.

 The unknown is terrifying, but the thing with social anxiety, unlike Cthulhu and the monsters Lovecraft wrote about, is that the fears of social anxiety are mostly unfounded.
 If we were to hear what others were thinking, we’d probably realize it was nothing to worry about.
 Other people don’t think about us as much as we worry they do because they’re too busy thinking about themselves—just like us.
 And if they do judge us, so what?
 We shouldn’t care what others think of us.
 Unfortunately, social anxiety isn’t something we can just turn off like a light switch.
 We may still feel fear in new social situations, but we can learn to acknowledge and dismiss that fear.
-Cthulhu on the other hand… that, we should fear.
+Tentacled cosmic monsters on the other hand… Cthulhu we should fear.